-Combined geological, aggregate mining data, and verifiable historical records from the World Gold Council show that about 190,000 metric tonnes of gold and some 1.6 million tonnes of silver have been mined physically throughout history from the Earth's crust.
+Combined geological, aggregate mining data, and verifiable historical records from the World Gold Council show that about 190,000 metric tons of gold and some 1.6 million tonnes of silver have been mined physically throughout history from the Earth's crust.

 Of course, there are many times these amounts of supposed silver and gold traded virtually every year on precious metal derivative exchanges found in London, Chicago, New York, and elsewhere.
 They are mostly buying and selling electronic promises and bets, not the two precious physical things.

 What we will examine here is the actual amounts of physical silver and gold which have gotten mined and extracted from the Earth.
-How much of them remain in .999 fine investment-grade form on the surface of the Earth?
+How many metric tons of gold supply remains in .999 fine investment-grade form on the surface of the Earth?

-This newly mined precious metal silver and gold ore coming out of the ground then gets further refined to industrial used items, jewelry, silverware, and investment-grade bullion products (bars, coins, and privately minted rounds).
+Newly mined precious metal silver and gold ore coming out of mines or silver and gold deposits, get further refined into industrial used items, jewelry, silverware, and investment-grade bullion products (gold bar, gold coins, and privately minted rounds).

 Central banks, for instance, have been buying gold bullion since the 2008 financial crisis.
 They do this because they too know the history of fiat currencies falling apart.

 Most of the world's silver ore deposits are spread thinly throughout the Earth's crust, and much is not profitably recoverable at these current silver price points.
 Consequently, the vast majority of physical silver mine production comes to the market as a byproduct of other mining efforts (e.g., gold, zinc, copper).

 Although not highly transparent, there are some reliable data published on total above-ground silver bullion and gold bullion levels.
 Much can also be deduced by all-time gold mining companies’ data and standard percentages of physical silver and gold production (industrial vs. jewelry vs. bullion).